natcap/invest.users-guide/source/blue_carbon.rst

 B.  Carbon sequestration
 ^^^^^^^^^^^^^^^^^^^^^^^^
 We model sequestration as the rate of carbon accumulation in the soil that remains in organic form after the first year of decomposition.
 In relation to the annual ecosystem budget, this pool has not been remineralized, so it represents net accumulation.
 This carbon is usually derived from belowground production, and residence time can range from decades to millennia (Romero et al. 1994, Mateo et al. 1997).
-This accumulation contributes to the development of carbon ‘reservoirs’ which are considered virtually permanent unless disturbed.
+This accumulation contributes to the development of carbon "reservoirs" which are considered virtually permanent unless disturbed.

 We estimate accumulation by multiplying habitat specific rates of carbon accumulation by the total area of habitat.
-The carbon sequestered in a grid cell `x` at time `t`, given by `\Delta C_{xt}` and measured in tons of CO\ :sub:`2` equivalent per year, is equal to the rate of carbon accumulation in the sediments at time `t`, where `A_{xjt}` is the area of vegetation `j` in grid cell `x` at time `t`.
+The carbon sequestered in a grid cell :math:`x` at time :math:`t`, given by :math:`\Delta C_{xt}` and measured in tons of CO\ :sub:`2` equivalent per year, is equal to the rate of carbon accumulation in the sediments at time :math:`t`, where :math:`A_{xjt}` is the area of vegetation :math:`j` in grid cell :math:`x` at time :math:`t`.

 .. math:: \Delta C_{xt} = {\sum^{J}_{j=1}}A_{xjt}(\Delta C_{xj})